Chengdu J-7: Nigeria

+Sudan

 During the lengthy Second Sudanese Civil War, Sudan procured a number of F-7s.
 In November 1993, it was reported that Iran had allegedly financed Sudan's purchase of around 20 Chinese ground-attack aircraft, having pledged $17 million in financial aid to the Sudanese government and arranged for $300 million in Chinese arms to be delivered to the Sudanese Army.